 PST applies to energy (including electricity, natural gas, kerosene, non-motor fuel oil, heating oil, steam and heat) purchased in BC.
-PST also applies to energy that is brought, sent or received in BC for use by businesses and BC residents.
+PST also applies to energy that is brought, sent or received in BC for use by BC residents.
 However, there are PST exemptions that apply to energy, including the exemption for residential energy products obtained solely for residential use in a residential dwelling.
-For more information on this exemption, see the section below, Residential Energy Products.
+For more information on this exemption, see Residential Energy Products below.